uhasker/getting-things-done-in-next-js/src/chapter7/01-react-components.md

 }
 ```

-> You can hopefully see how all the concepts from the JavaScript and TypeScript chapters are coming together quite nicely.
+> You can see how all the concepts from the JavaScript and TypeScript chapters are coming together quite nicely.

 Excellent!
 We can use the new component like this:

 ```jsx
 function App() {